Derecho-Project/cascade-cbdc/README.md

     - [CascadeCBDC core configuration](#cascadecbdc-client-configuration)

 ## Overview
-The diagram below show the high-level architecture of CascadeCBDC.
+The diagram below shows the high-level architecture of CascadeCBDC.
 ![image](architecture.png)

 CascadeCBDC is composed of multiple sites, which could be, for example, different countries participating in the same global CBDC system.
 Each site is responsible for maintaining a Cascade deployment (the core transaction processing system) and a user-facing web service in its own datacenter.
 All transactions are replicated across all sites by CascadeChain, providing a tamper-proof, digitally signed log that is also highly available.
 Users are directed to specific sites: in the example above, users sent requests to the country where their wallets were registered at.

 At each site, a web service receives requests from users.
-The web service is reponsible for autheticating the user, i.e. verifying if the user has the right to perform the requested operation.
+The web service is responsible for authenticating the user, i.e. verifying if the user has the right to perform the requested operation.
 Operations are packaged by the web service as transaction and sent to the core system to be processed.
 The core system is implemented as a User Defined Logic (UDL) on top of the Cascade K/V store.
-The Cascade repo provides more details about the UDL framework, but essentially a UDL can be tought as a stored procedure that is triggered when certain objects in the K/V store are modified.
+The Cascade repo provides more details about the UDL framework, but essentially a UDL can be thought as a stored procedure that is triggered when certain objects in the K/V store are modified.

 The following requests can be made by a user:
 - Transfer funds from a set of wallets to another set of wallets